raniaamina/paletin/README.md

 # Paletin: Convert Your Own Image Into Color Palette

-Paletin is a converter tool to create a GIMP color palette file (gpl) from your own image.
+Paletin is a converter tool to create a GIMP color palette file (\*.gpl) from your own image.
 This tool is initiated by Gimpscape Community.